 Both the Adaptive Server and client applications look in the Registry for network information before searching the sql.ini file.

 You will need both the Open Client/Open Server Configuration and the dsedit utilities.

-To use NT Registry as a Directory Service:
+Using Windows Registry as a Directory Service